Data Integration Jobs

 Data Factory Name |

-Determines the name of the Azure Data Factory that contains the pipeline you want to run. |
+Determines the name of the Azure Data Factory that contains the pipeline you want to execute. |

 Pipeline Name |

-Determines which data pipeline runs when the Control-M job is executed. |
+Determines which data pipeline executes when you execute the Control-M job. |

 Parameters |

-Defines specific parameters in JSON format that are passed when the Data Pipeline runs.
-Format: {"var1":"value1", "var2":"value2"} |
+Defines specific parameters, in JSON format, that are passed when the data pipeline executes.
+Copy

 Status Polling Frequency |

-(Optional) Defines the number of seconds to wait before checking the status of the job.
-Default: 20 seconds |
+Determines the number of seconds to wait before checking the status of the Data Factory job.
+Set to 120 seconds or longer for jobs that execute for more than an hour.
+Default: 45 |

 Boomi AtomSphere Job

-The following table describes Boomi job parameters:
+The following table describes the Boomi job attributes.

 Parameter |